 This points to eating slowly, and mindful eating, as an important strategy to avoid taking in more calories than our bodies need.
 I’ve never worked on this myself … hmm, time to start!

 But of course feeding our bodies is not just about calories (or calories per minute).
 There are many other great reasons to nourish ourselves with a wide variety of the unprocessed whole foods our bodies evolved to enjoy.
-Whole plant foods are full of substances that researchers are just starting to understand, substances that feed good gut bacteria, help prevent cancer, and so much more.
-Losing excess body fat is just a wonderful bonus.
+Foods from a farm (not a factory) are full of natural substances that researchers are just starting to understand: nutrients that reduce inflammation, prevent cancer, cultivate a healthy microbiome, and SO much more.
+Losing excess body fat is just a wonderful bonus ðŸ˜Š